ayahusseini/book-reviews/README.md

 ./site/scripts/generate_secret_key.sh
 ```

 This writes `SECRET_KEY=...` to `.env`.
-The script will error if a key already exists — delete the existing line manually if you genuinely need to regenerate it (note: this will invalidate active user sessions).
+The script errors if a key already exists — delete the existing line manually if you genuinely need to regenerate it (this will invalidate active user sessions).

 ## Running tests